APScarlett/Challenge9-Professional-Readme/output/README.md

   ## Usage

- to be lazy
+ The goal of this project is to get a better understanding of node.js as well as give me a convenient option for creating a readme.

   ## Contributors

-  me and nelks
+  Alexander Scarlett

  ## License

- Licensed Name MIT
+ License Name MIT

   ## Tests
   To test this program please do the following: